ghotso/HAS-pCloud-Backup/README.md

 3. Select **Create Backup**
 4. The backup will be created locally and automatically uploaded to pCloud

-The integration automatically:
+The integration automatically uploads every Home Assistant backup to pCloud.
-- Uploads backups to pCloud when created in Home Assistant
-- Applies retention policies after uploads
-- Provides backup listing, download, and deletion capabilities through Home Assistant's backup UI
+Retention, encryption, scheduling and all other logic are entirely handled by the standard Home Assistant backup system—pCloud simply provides the remote storage destination.

 ### Viewing Backups